 The Internet of Things Defined

 The Internet of Things (IoT) is the network of physical objects or “things” embedded with software and sensors with network connections enabling these objects to collect and exchange data.
-It is estimated that the IoT will consist of almost 50 billion objects by 2020.
+It is estimated that the Industry of Things (IoT) will consist of almost 50 billion objects by 2020.

 Low-Cost MES Everywhere